Bass4Nation/webscraper/README.md

 ### What happens when running `npx install-webscraper`?
 It will copy all files that are required for the framework from `node_modules/webscraper` to root level of your project and also create all folders needed for the existing webscraper framework.
 Also merging this framework's package.json with the projects current package

+### How to run just the website or just the server?
+For running just the website run `npm run start-client` and for just the server run `npm run start-server`.
+This is just for testing purposes and not for production.

+### How to run the test enviroment?
+1. Run `npm test` in the root folder of the project.
+This will start the test enviroment.
+This test are just for testing the framework and not for testing the developer's code.
+When installing the framework this test enviroment will not be installed.
+This is just for testing the framework itself in the Github repository.

 ### Yet to be implemented
 1. Arrange the scraped data in a more readable format.